Radhees-Engg/Through-Beam-Sensor/README.md

 - Basic noise handling (ambient-light tested)
 - Lightweight and minimal code

+Not a big project, but I learned a few things in the process:

+\->Fast sampling matters way more than you think.
+\->Code structure directly affects real-time detection.
+\->Even a camera flash can mess with optical sensors.
+\->Threshold tuning + basic filtering gives solid results.

 This repo contains the source code used in my video demonstration.

 🔗 Video: https://www.linkedin.com/in/radhees-bala-2a08652b4/